(rubeola, hard measles, red measles)

 When and for how long is a person able to spread measles?

-An individual is able to transmit measles from seven days before onset of rash and until four days after rash onset.
+An individual is able to transmit measles from four days before onset of rash and until four days after rash onset.

 Does past infection make a person immune?